phi-grib/flame_API/README.md

 # Flame_API

 Flame API is a web application designed to facilitate the use of essential features incorporated in the Flame software.
-It consists of a backend offering REST web services, which conform to the OpenAPI 3 specifications defined by the eTRANSAFE project, and a frontend accessing to these services.
+It consists of a backend offering REST web services, which conform to the OpenAPI 3 specifications defined by the eTRANSAFE project, and a frontend (implemented in Angular, see flameWeb2) accessing to these services.
 Together, they provide a complete Graphic User Interface which allows for an interactive usage of the functions of Flame, including model building and management as well as the generation of predictions.

 ## Installation